-The color use chooses can actually pave the road for you to reach your business goals.
-Color greatly impact human emotion and behavior.
-If you are still not able to solve the riddle of making your workers more productive or encouraging shoppers to spend a little bit more money, the basics of color psychology is the answer.
-It is the key to unlock your real potential.
+The colour use choices can pave the road for you to reach your business goals.
+Colour greatly impact human emotion and behaviour.
+If you are still not able to solve the riddle of making your workers more productive or encouraging shoppers to spend a little bit more money, the basics of colour psychology are the answer.
+It is the key to unlocking your real potential.

-Color psychology is the study of color as a basis of human behavior.
-Color can indeed affect a person, however, it is important to mark that these effects differ between from one person to another.
-Factors such as gender, age, and culture have an influence on how an individual perceives color.
-The model of color psychology is based on six basic principles:
+Colour psychology is the study of colour as a basis of human behaviour.
+Colour can indeed affect a person, however, it is important to mark that these effects differ from one person to another.
+Factors such as gender, age, and culture influence how an individual perceives colour.
+The model of colour psychology is based on six basic principles:

-The color of a wall can essentially alter how a person perceives the temperature.
-Warm colors, such as red, orange and yellow would cause people to feel that the temperature in the room is warmer than it actually is.
-While, the cool colors, such as green, blue and light purple cause people to think that the temperature is colder.
+The colour of a wall can essentially alter how a person perceives the temperature.
+Warm colours, such as red, orange, and yellow would cause people to feel that the temperature in the room is warmer than it is.
+While, the cool colours, such as green, blue, and light purple cause people to think that the temperature is colder.

-The color goes a good way to evoke similar emotional responses in most people.
-Though, there aren’t always universal truths when it comes to color.
-People from different cultures may have different feelings and emotions about certain colors.
-Also, the past experience of an individual can affect feelings.
+The colour goes a good way to evoke similar emotional responses in most people.
+Though, there aren’t always universal truths when it comes to colour.
+People from different cultures may have different feelings and emotions about certain colours.
+Also, the experience of an individual can affect feelings.
 You may abhor a particular shade of blue for example, because it reminds you of allergy medicine that was shoved down your throat every day as a child.
-Despite the few exceptions, the basic generalities and guidelines could be laid down about how particular colors conjure specific emotional and behavioral responses.
+Despite the few exceptions, the basic generalities and guidelines could be laid down about how particular colours conjure specific emotional and behavioural responses.

-The mixing and playing with different colors create very powerful illusions that can toast or roast your brain.
+The mixing and playing with different colours create very powerful illusions that can toast or roast your brain.

-In this picture, the two bows are exactly the same color, but because the surrounding areas are strikingly different in contrast, it seems to our eyes and brain that they are different.
+In this picture, the two bows are the same colour, but because the surrounding areas are strikingly different in contrast, it seems to our eyes and brain that they are different.

-So, now since you are convinced about the effects that colors may have, please come back again as we will explore the actual effects, the particular color has and how you can use them to your advantage.
-We call this ‘color your balance sheet’ effect !!!
+So, now that you are convinced about the effects that colours may have, please come back again as we will explore the actual effects, the particular colour has, and how you can use them to your advantage.
+We call this ‘colour your balance sheet’ effect !!!